COVID-19 and Testosterone – a Study:

 This study which was probing if any connection exists between levels of sex hormones in the blood and acute COVID-19, found the opposite evidence.
 Testosterone protects men from experiencing severe symptoms of the coronavirus.
 This was true taking into consideration age, race, comorbidities, BMI etc. Across the board it was found that low testosterone was a flag to severe disease, even causing fatalities.

-While the study did not prove that low-T in itself was the casual factor, it demonstrated that low-T was a definite indicator to issues that caused severe Covid.
+While the study did not prove that low-T in itself was the casual factor, it demonstrated that low-T was a definite indicator to issues that caused severe COVID.

 Details of Study:

-This study was published in JAMA Open Network (Journal of The American Medical association) May 2021 edition. (citation & link to full article below).
+This study was published in JAMA Open Network (Journal of The American Medical Association) May 2021 edition. (citation & link to full article below).

-Among men, only low testosterone levels were linked to COVID-19 severity.
+Among men, only low testosterone levels were linked to COVID-19 severity, while no correlation was found for women with respect to hormone levels.
 A blood testosterone level of 250 nanograms per deciliter or less is considered low-T in adult men.
 At hospital admission, men with severe COVID-19 had average T-levels of 53 nanograms per deciliter; men with less severe disease had average levels of 151 nanograms per deciliter.
 By day three, the average testosterone level of the most severely ill men was only 19 nanograms per deciliter.

 Should Testosterone Levels Be Measured as Preventive Care?